 It is challenging just to break a habit, especially one which has dominated our mental lives for so long.
-Dr. Bernard Lushkin, a licensed Therapist, explains that what is far more effective, is to interrupt an old habit by developing a new more powerful practice.
+Dr. Bernard Lushkin, a licensed therapist, explains that interrupting an old habit by developing a new one is a much more powerful practice.
 We need to find a new pattern, one that serves us instead of hinders us.

 This process will take time and patience, so be kind to yourself.
 Don’t create another unrealistic expectation that you can’t hope to measure up to.
 Most importantly, if you’re having trouble isolating these triggers or thinking of a new habit that you can use to interrupt the old one, reach out to somebody close to you or a trained mental health professional for help.